middyjs/middy/docs/CONTRIBUTING.md

 #### SCA

-We use `DependaBot` & `Trivy` to ensure dependancies as free of known vulnerabilities.
+We use `DependaBot` & `Trivy` to ensure dependencies as free of known vulnerabilities.

 ### DAST